leandroBorgesFerreira/release-cli/README.md

 ./build/install/release-cli/bin/release-cli UNRELEASED_CHANGELOG.md
 ```

-After creating the CLI and you'll have the release output in your STDOUT.
+After creating the CLI and you'll have the release common.output in your STDOUT.

 You can also use the `run.sh` script: